diverso-lab/fm_montecarlo/README.md

 - **Configuration based analyses**
-    - **Localizing defective configurations**: This problem consists in identifying the feature model configurations that lead to a given defect or some other undesired program behavior.
+    - **Localizing defective configurations**: This problem consists in identifying the feature model configurations that lead to a given defect or to some other undesired program behaviors.
 Those defects may happen due to incompatibilities of features, anomalies or errors when the configuration is compiled, deployed or executed.
 Two real-world feature models are analyzed: the jHipster and the Python framework for AAFMs.

       To analyze the feature model of the Python framework for AAFMs, execute: